How to stop dog pooping at night

 Dogs, like humans, benefit greatly from regular exercise.
 It not only helps to keep their physical health in check, but it also plays a vital role in their mental well-being.
 Here are some reasons why regular exercise is important for your dog:

-See also How to pronounce asking
+See also How to stop a horse from biting

 Physical health: